 A Tribute to Founder Dr. Elaine Leader

 TEEN LINE is recognized throughout California and nationally as a trusted resource about adolescents.
 TEEN LINE has been utilized as an expert by every Los Angeles area television news program – KABC, KCBS, KNBC, KCAL and KTTV News.
 Television appearances and radio interviews also include: The Today Show, Larry Elder Show, Michael Jackson KABC Radio, KNXT radio, Good Day L.A. on FOX, KTLA Morning News and many others.

 TEEN LINE was featured in a documentary E!
 Investigates Teen Suicide hosted by Laura Ling that aired several times nationally and internationally eliciting calls and emails from teens worldwide.
 TEEN LINE was a consultant for HBO’s “A Deadly Secret” and has appeared in numerous magazines such as Seventeen, Teen People and YM.
 Panelists from our Teen Suicide Prevention Outreach were featured on the MTV award-winning music video for the rock group, Good Charlotte’s hit “Hold On”.
 TEEN LINE was featured in the documentary LIVE LIFE AND WIN! for TV.
 Teens have also been interviewed for the Santa Monica Daily Press, Patch.com, Catalyst Magazine and ABC.com.

-TEEN LINE has been widely recognized for our service to young people through numerous commendations, citations and awards, including the Angel of Peace Award from The Violence Prevention Coalition of Greater Los Angeles the National Peer Helper’s Association’s 2005 Program of the Year Award.
-TEEN LINE is proud of our accreditation from the American Association of Suicidology.
-This is rare for a non-24 hour hotline and we are deeply proud of this accomplishment.
+TEEN LINE has been widely recognized for our service to young people through numerous commendations, citations and awards, including the Angel of Peace Award from The Violence Prevention Coalition of Greater Los Angeles and the National Peer Helper’s Association’s 2005 Program of the Year Award.